-The GRIT Peer Coaching program is committed to the development and well-being of the whole student.
+The GRIT Coaching program is committed to the development and well-being of the whole student.
 GRIT stands for guidance, resilience, integrity and transformation.
 In this program, UCLA students receive individualized support from trained peer coaches, with the aims of enhancing overall well-being and improving academic and personal success by utilizing various strategies for empowerment.
 Topic areas that peer coaches focus on during their one-on-one sessions with students include stress management and mindfulness, fostering positive social connections, goal setting, academic skills enrichment and navigating campus resources.

 During their interactive sessions, peer coaches provide students: